acviana/vercel-nextjs-blog/pages/posts/2024-12-09-weekly-note.md

 For the new OS I used the 64-bit version of Raspberry OS Lite, which does not include the desktop.
 Using the Pi-specific disk image etcher from Raspberry Pi you need to enable SSH for remote access and you should pick a non-default a username and password to keep the script kiddies out.
 From here boot from the new disk image and do the usual software updates with `apt`.

-**SSH Access:** If your machine now has a new IP address the SSH manager on your other systems is going to reject the SHH connection because it looks like a man-in-the-middle attack because the host IP has changed from that address you originally white listed.
+**SSH Access:** If your machine now has a new IP address the SSH fingerprint will have changed and your next attempt to SSH will fail.
+Instead you'll get an error that starts `WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED` and contains a warning about a possible [man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
 If you don’t know what this means it’s worth a few minutes of reading to help understand some of the networking steps later on.

 You can fix this SSH issue either by just blowing away the old key with something like this: